ZapDos7/beer-app/README.md

 4. View account info

 ### Admin Endpoints (require log in & admin rights)
+1. Beers:
-1. Add a new beer
+   * Add a new beer
-2. Edit an existing beer's info
+   * Edit an existing beer's info
-3. Delete a beer
+   * Delete a beer
+2. Users:
-4. View all users
+   * View all users
-5. Delete a user
+   * Delete a user
+3. Countries:
+   * Get all countries
+   * Add a country
+   * Delete a country

 ## DB Schema